jessicafuller808/jessicafuller808/README.md

 Hi 👋 I'm Jessica Fuller
 ===============================

-A Fullstack Developer who's fascinated by building apps that add value to people's lives.
+A Fullstack Developer who's fascinated by all things tech.
 --------------------------------------------------

 This GitHub is mainly to serve as a place to experiment and practice the skills I learn.